 Headhunters, in the traditional sense, are an elite breed of Recruitment Consultants, who specifically seek out scarce candidates with unique skill sets.
 They usually work on executive searches requiring highly qualified candidates for high-level roles within senior management.
 Sometimes, such high calibre candidates can only be found through international recruitment.
 These kinds of sought after individuals often acquire nicknames such as hens-teeth or rocking horse poo.

-The recruiting process headhunters follow is very different from the approach Recruitment Consultants take to filling positions.
-Headhunters don’t wait for candidates to apply for their jobs.
+The recruiting process headhunters follow is very different from the approach regular Recruitment Consultants take to filling positions.
+Headhunters don’t wait for potential candidates to apply for their jobs.
 Instead, they seek out people who are often already in employment and have no intention of leaving their existing jobs.
 More often than not, headhunters will have a select few targets, usually at the pinnacle of their career.

 It is their job, therefore, to make the candidates they have headhunted feel extra special.
 Furthermore, their targets must believe that what the headhunter is offering is the opportunity of a lifetime.

 As there is so much risk in executive headhunting, headhunting firms usually charge a retainer.
 Retained business is where the client instructing the headhunter pays a large percentage of their fee upfront.
 This way, even if they don’t make a successful placement, they will still be paid for some of the hard work they have done.